-where \$

-= 1.0 for standard holes = 0.85 for oversized and short-slotted holes = 0.70 for long-slotted holes perpendicular to the direction of load = 0.60 for long-slotted holes parallel to the direction of load;
+$\phi = 1.0$ for standard holes

+= 0.85 for oversized and short-slotted holes

+= 0.70 for long-slotted holes perpendicular to the direction of load μ = mean slip coefficient for Class A, B or C faying surfaces, as applicable, or as established by testing in accordance with Appendix A (see Section 3.2.2(b))

+= 0.60 for long-slotted holes parallel to the direction of load;

-- R_n = nominal strength (slip resistance) of a slip plane, kips; - μ = mean slip coefficient for Class A, B or C faying surfaces, as applicable, or as established by testing in accordance with Appendix A (see Section 3.2.2(b)) - 0.33 for Class A faying surfaces (uncoated clean mill scale steel surfaces or surfaces with Class A coatings on blast-cleaned steel) - = 0.50 for Class B surfaces (uncoated blast-cleaned steel surfaces or surfaces with Class B coatings on blast-cleaned steel - = 0.35 for Class C surfaces (roughened hot-dip galvanized surfaces); - D_u = 1.13, a multiplier that reflects the ratio of the mean installed bolt pretension to the specified minimum bolt pretension T_m ; the use of other values of D_u shall be approved by the Engineer of Record; - T_m = specified minimum bolt pretension (for pretensioned joints as specified in Table 8.1), kips; - $N_b =$ number of bolts in the joint; and - T_u^{b} = required strength in tension (tensile component of applied factored load for combined shear and tension loading), kips - = zero if the joint is subject to shear only - 5.4.2.
+$R_n = nominal strength$ (slip resistance) of a slip plane, kips;

+= 0.33 for Class A faying surfaces (uncoated clean mill scale steel surfaces or surfaces with Class A coatings on blast-cleaned steel)

+= 0.50 for Class B surfaces (uncoated blast-cleaned steel surfaces or surfaces with Class B coatings on blast-cleaned steel)

+= 0.35 for Class C surfaces (roughened hot-dip galvanized surfaces);

+$D_u = 1.13$, a multiplier that reflects the ratio of the mean installed bolt pretension to the specified minimum bolt pretension T_m ; the use of other values of D_u shall be approved by the Engineer of Record;

+T_m = specified minimum bolt pretension (for pretensioned joints as specified in Table 8.1), kips;

+N_b = number of bolts in the joint; and,

+$T_u = required strength$ in tension (tensile component of applied factored load for combined shear and tension loading), kips

+= zero if the joint is subject to shear only

+5.4.2.
 At the Service-Load Level: The service-load slip resistance is φR_s , where φ is as defined in Section 5.4.1 and:

-$$R{s} = \mu DT{m} N{b} \left(1 - \frac{T}{DT{m} N{b}} \right)$$ (Equation 5.7)
+$$R_n = \mu D T_m N_b \left(1 - \frac{T}{D T_m N_b} \right)$$ (Equation 5.7)

-- D = 0.80, a slip probability factor that reflects the distribution of actual slip coefficient values about the mean, the ratio of mean installed bolt pretension to the specified minimum bolt pretension, T_m , and a slip probability level; the use of other values of D must be approved by the Engineer of Record T = applied service load in tension (tensile component of applied) - = applied service load in tension (tensile component of applied service load for combined shear and tension loading), kips - = zero if the joint is subject to shear only and all other variables are as defined for Equation 5.6.
+D = 0.80, a slip probability factor that reflects the distribution of actual slip coefficient values about the mean, the ratio of mean installed bolt pretension to the specified minimum bolt pretension, T_m , and a slip probability level; the use of other values of D must be approved by the Engineer of Record; and, and all other variables are as defined for Equation 5.6.